MStausberg/EVE-on-GCP/README.md

 You should now be able to access your EVE-Instance through the public IP or via its FQDN (if you have set the DNS records, of course).

-The default credentials are admin/eve, you have to change them manually after first login.
+The default credentials are admin/eve, **you have to change them manually after first login!**